TiffanyChan614/React-Tenzies/README.md

 ## Future Improvements

 - Replace the number on the dice with dots
-- Add shadow to the dice when they are being clicked
+- --Add inset shadow to the dice when they are being clicked--